-Gifts are not expected in business circles, but it is common practice to give a gift if invited to a Peruvian home.
+Gifts are not expected at business meetings, but it is common practice to give a gift if invited to a Peruvian home.
 Flowers, liquor or chocolates are a good option; avoid giving knives or scissors, as these may be interpreted as a severing of the relationship.

-Peru is still a traditional, macho culture with traditional gender roles.
+Peru is still a traditional, macho culture with conventional gender roles.
 While there are opportunities for women within the corporate arena, salaries tend to be lower.

 Business culture in Peru

 As with most Latin American countries, building strong relationships and trust is essential when working in Peru.
-It’s important to network, as Peruvians prefer to do business with trusted associates and often who you know goes a long way to securing good work opportunities.
+It’s important to network, as Peruvians prefer to do business with trusted associates.
+Personal connections often go a long way to securing good work opportunities.

 The business culture in Peru is formal.
 Business structures are hierarchical, with decision making done from the top.
 There is very little consultation with those in lower positions.
 Those in authority are respected for being experienced and knowledgeable.
-When doing business in Peru it’s therefore important to ensure that the real decision makers are met with in order to avoid delays and miscommunications.
+When doing business in Peru it’s therefore important to ensure a meeting with a company’s higher-ups in order to avoid delays and miscommunications.

-Communication style in Peru is more indirect, so it may be difficult to decipher what someone is actually saying.
+The communication style in Peru is indirect and rather ambiguous, so it may be difficult to decipher what someone is truly saying.
 Saving face is important to Peruvians, and they generally try to avoid causing offence or confrontation.
-When conversing, a Peruvian may appear to agree with what is being said, even if they don’t necessarily agree.
+When conversing, a Peruvian may appear to agree with what is being said, even if they don’t really.

-Networking is very important when it comes to doing business in Peru and it’s often a case of who you know when it comes to making decisions on who to deal with.
-Building interpersonal relationships is essential as Peruvians prefer to do business with those they know and trust, so much time may be spent getting to know an associate before any real business is dealt with.
-In line with this, business meetings will usually start with small talk about matters such as family or football before any real business is dealt with.
+Building interpersonal relationships is essential, as Peruvians prefer to do business with those they know and trust.
+Expats should spend time getting to know an associate before any real business is dealt with.
+In line with this, business meetings will usually start with small talk about matters such as family or football.

 Dos and don’ts of doing business in Peru